sharpest-minds/hiring-tips/README.md

 7. If the hiring manager whose group / company you're trying to join has a Twitter account, follow it.
 If they have a blog, read it.
 Same goes for engineers in the group / company you're trying to join.

-8. Don't use Yahoo or Hotmail as your email account when applying to jobs.
-Instead, you should either (1) Use gmail, **but only if** your email address is something like firstname.lastname@gmail.com; or (2) buy your own domain name and set up a mailserver on it.
-For example, if your name is John Q. Smith, your email should be john@jqsmith.com, john@johnqsmith.com or something like that.
-Owning your own domain is much better than using gmail.

-9. Build a personal website for yourself.
+8. Build a personal website for yourself.
 You don't need to know how to code one.
 The easiest way to do this is to use [GitHub Pages](https://pages.github.com).
 The slightly harder (but better) way is to host at your own domain name, and build the website with an editor like [Squarespace](https://www.squarespace.com), [Weebly](https://www.weebly.com) or [Webflow](https://webflow.com).
 (Pro tip: add a link to your website to the bottom of your email signature.)

+# Job search, part 1: creating first impressions

+Later on, I'll cover how to reach out to companies properly in your job search.
+But first, you'll need to prepare the way for yourself.
+To do that, you'll need to systematically curate your online presence to make your value on the job market obvious.

+The more obvious your value is, the more receptive companies will be when you reach out to them, and the easier they'll be to negotiate with.
+If you follow the advice in this section properly, you might even find recruiters start to reach out to you.
+(Don't let that go to your head - a recruiter reaching out isn't that valuable by itself.
+It's just a sign you're on the right track.)

+## Your email address

+**First thing:** when you apply for jobs, never use Yahoo or Hotmail as your email account.
+Gmail _can be okay_, but **only** your email address is something like firstname.lastname@gmail.com.

+**What to do:** buy your own domain name and set up an email account on it.
+For example, if your name is John Q. Smith, your email should be john@jqsmith.com, john@johnqsmith.com or something like that.

+**How to do it:**
+1. Buy your domain from a registrar like [GoDaddy](http://godaddy.com).
+If you need help doing this, message an admin for advice.
+Whatever you do, make sure you get the `.com`.
+2. Follow the instructions in [this YouTube video](https://www.youtube.com/watch?v=8vQyhVOhNVw) to set up your email account.
+Make sure you test that your account works before using it to apply for jobs.

+**Why you're doing it:** You want to create the following impression in the mind of anyone who gets an email from you: "Wow... this person has their life together more than I do."

+## Your personal website

+Under construction! 🏗

+## Your LinkedIn profile

+Under construction! 🏗

+## Your resume

+Under construction! 🏗

+## Your Twitter account

+Under construction! 🏗

+## Your Medium account

+Under construction! 🏗

 # Checklist: at a networking event or job fair